shopgate-professional-services/ext-configurable-bonuspoints/README.md

-# Shopgate Connect - configurable bonuspoints
+# Shopgate Connect - configurable bonus points

-This extension adds Bonuspoints infos to PDP and Cart page.
+This extension adds Bonus points infos to PDP and Cart page.
-Rules for Bonuspoints can be configured in config.
+Rules for Bonus points can be configured in a config.

 ## Configuration